ethankennerly/climate-champion/design.md

     1. [ ] Selecting does not dismiss the options.
 1. [ ] Tap away.
 Want next selection to appear.
 Have to touch twice.
     1. [ ] Tap selected.
 No response.
-1. [ ] Why is there a duplicate government?
-    1. [ ] Three islands, with land bridge.
-    1. [ ] Couple travels from left off screen to center of first island.
-    1. [ ] First couple on first island.
-    1. [ ] Stations tween from the couple.
-    1. [ ] Bed of next couple on right side.
-    1. [ ] Next couple travel to next island.
 1. [ ] What are "services?"
     1. [ ] Is cheaper worse or better?
     1. [ ] Don't have money?